 - To work and learn alone and independently

 - To learn by reading and thinking and writing

 - $ to pay for the module or course

-Approved Online training may count as one or more of these:
+Online training and coursework may be used for one or more of these:

 - College credit (undergraduate or graduate).
 Online courses from colleges and universities are approved and verified the same way as traditional face to face courses, with a transcript.
 It is also important to only take college coursework from colleges and universities that are appropriately accredited, so credits can be approved and transferred to other schools.
 Northern Lights verifies college credits, and approves them for Vermont Career Level certificates and credentials.
 Online college credit is treated the same way as any other college credit.

 - Continuing Education Units (CEU) are a measure of approved training (usually one unit = 10 hours).
 Approved CEUs are only offered by a) some colleges and universities, b) organizations accredited by IACET (International Association of Continuing Education and Training) or c) professional organizations such as the Mental Health Counselors.
 CEUs are often required for renewal of professional licensure.
-They are not required in order to renew Vermont Department of Education educator licensure.
-CEUs are one way to meet the training hours required to renew a Child Development Associate Credential (CDA).
+They are not required in order to renew Vermont Agency of Education educator licensure.
+CEUs may meet the training hours required to renew a Child Development Associate Credential (CDA).